 Two step seasoning makes this country ribs recipe a tasty main dish that everyone will enjoy.
-The meaty country style ribs benefit from the double dose of flavor the the marinade and the rib rub provide.
+The meaty country style pork ribs benefit from the double dose of flavor that the marinade and the rib rub provide.

 The first step is to put the country rib marinade together.
 To make enough marinade for two pounds of ribs you'll need:

 Marinate the ribs for two to four hours.
 Assemble the rib rub recipe as you wait.